Anas-MG/AI-OpenCV-Flask-stream-face-recognition/README.md

 $ python3 server.py
 ````
 It only runs on python3
-Once done This step is done navigate to the ip of the server and access the port 5000.
+after This step is done navigate to the ip of the server and access the port 5000.
 `` http://localhost:5000 ``

 ##### The code was originally for live stream detection cloned from "https://github.com/ramonus/flask-video-stream"